-3 Day Adventure Tour: Snorkeling, Glacier Hike, South Coast & Golden Circle
+3 Day Adventure Tour, Snorkeling, Glacier Hike, South Coast & Golden Circle

 Come on a 3-day excursion to go snorkeling between continents at Silfra in the Golden Circle and enter glacier hike on Europe's largest glacier.
+Add the mighty Dragon Glass Ice Cave as an extra and explore one of Iceland's most popular natural phenomena.

 ✓ Thingvellir National Park ✓ Snorkeling between the continents ✓ Silfra Fissure ✓ Thingvellir National Park ✓ Geysir geothermal area ✓ Gullfoss waterfall ✓ Geysir geothermal area ✓ Skógafoss & Seljalandsfoss waterfalls ✓ Glacier Hike ✓ Jökulsárlón, the Glacier Lagoon ✓ Reynisfjara, the Black Sand Beach